1/19 AEW DYNAMITE RESULTS: Keller’s detailed report and analysis on Moxley's return, Cody's promo, Sting & Darby vs. Acclaimed, Punk vs. Spears, Cole teams with Spears - Pro Wrestling Torch

 [HOUR TWO]

-(3) HOUSE OF BLACK (Brodie King & Malakai Black) vs THE VARSITY BLONDES (Brian Pillman Jr. & Griff Garrison)
+(3) HOUSE OF BLACK (Brodie King & Malakai Black) vs. THE VARSITY BLONDS (Brian Pillman Jr. & Griff Garrison)

 The House of Black ring entrance took place, with the lights going dark, then a foggy spotlight on Brodie King and Malakai Black.
-Black and King plowed through the Blondes.
+Garrison took a beating early.
+Pillman was going to springboard into the ring, but he lost his confidence in Air Pillman and jumped to the floor instead.
+Garrison yelled at him over it.
+Pillman tried to explain himself.
+Brodie charged at ringside and shoved Garrison into the ringside steps.
+Ross said, “Steel doesn’t sell much.”
+Brody rammed Pillman back-first into the ring apron.
+Ross said, “Maybe this treatment will convince young Brian to get off your ass and go fight.”
+Black and Brody double-teamed Pillman in the ring, then fended off a save by Garrison.
+Then they finished Pillman with double-team Dante’s Inferno.

--Pac appeared on the big screen afterward, his eyes covered by a bandage.
+-Afterward, Black asked fans to rise for the House of Black.
+Instead Pac appeared on the big screen afterward, his eyes covered by a bandage.
+He said he has found a new vision thanks to Malakai and he now truly sees him.
+He said he’s just the same as every other cretin in AEW – power hungry.
+He said it’s exhausting.
 He held up a playing card that said “Justice.”
 He said this is the moment he expected him to bow down and call him master, but he’s going to make a martyr of him.
-He then revealed his eyes.
+He then removed his eye covering and revealed his eyes.
 Excalibur said Pac sent a message to Black.

 -Trent Beretta and Rocky Romero crashed a planned Young Bucks promo that Brandon Cutler was standing by to record.
 They were nice to Brandon and challenged the Bucks to a match on Rampage.
 They said they beat the Bucks in Japan and they’ll beat them again.

-(Keller’s Analysis: A good, intense, strong one-sided win for the next in line against Hangman.)
+(Keller’s Analysis: An intense one-sided win for the next-in-line against Hangman.
+It got monotonous, though, and the crowd lost interest and didn’t really buy Kaz’s late attempt at a comeback.)

 -Schiavone interviewed Lambert mid-ring.
 He asked about his new alliance with Archer.
 Lambert yanked the mic away and said Schiavone doesn’t need to know anything.
-He then went on to insult Hangman.
-Archer said he heard enough and went after Kaz.
+He then went on to insult Hangman including saying Hangman is an East Coast dairy farmer who gives hand jobs to heifers in order to make soy milk to sell to Starbucks.
+(Wait, soy milk comes from cows?
+I’ve been doing this vegan thing all wrong.)
+Archer said he heard enough and yanked the mic from Jake.
+He said he’s had enough of this “Cowboy Bullshit.”
+He went after Kaz.
 As he set up a chokeslam on the stage, Hangman’s music played and he made the save.
 He got in Archer’s face.
 Fans chanted “Cowboy Shit!”
 Hangman slapped Archer.
 Fans popped.
 They brawled.
 Archer picked up a chair, but Hangman hit him with is cowboy boot first.
 He then went for a Buckshot Lariat, but Archer blocked it.
 Hangman did clothesline him over the top rope to the floor.
 Lambert held him back as Hangman’s music began playing.
 Excalibur said Lambert told Archer there is no money in fighting Hangman now.

 -Marvez interviewed Dante Martin, Lee Mariarty, and Matt Sydal.
 Dante said Sydal has been like a brother to him, and that’s why he has his and Lee’s back against Team Taz.
 Moriarty said they have his back too.